 Louis Gonzalez (SFGI08) Circumnavigates the Globe in Round-the-World Sailing Race

 Gonzalez embarked in August 2025 on a journey to circumnavigate the globe on a 70-foot racing yacht, with little formal experience under his belt.
-He and his crew have spent the past 10 or so months participating in the Clipper Round the World Yacht Race, a 40,000 nautical mile-long competition between 10 identical yachts sailed by amateurs—as opposed to the world-renowned Ocean Race, which follows the same route but is intended for professionals, according to Gonzalez.
+He and his crew are now close to completing the Clipper Round the World Yacht Race, a 40,000 nautical mile-long competition between 10 identical yachts sailed by amateurs—as opposed to the world-renowned Ocean Race, which follows the same route but is intended for professionals, according to Gonzalez.

 “Mother Nature does not discriminate against gender, age, or level of experience, so neither do we,” Clipper Round the World’s official website proclaims, with the assurance that race organizers will teach participants everything they need to know to be safe on the water.
 “This race is about human endurance,” Gonzalez adds.
 “It is about what we can really do when there is not a lot at our disposal.”